What are the schools in Poland like?

 When we asked about the schools in Poland, they said...

 "The International School of Krakow (ISK) is one of the best international schools in Poland.
 Located in the city of Krakow, ISK offers a comprehensive education for students from pre-kindergarten to grade 12.
 The school follows the International Baccalaureate (IB) curriculum, which is designed to develop students’ critical thinking and problem-solving skills.
 ISK also offers a wide range of extracurricular activities, including sports, music, and art.
 The British School of Warsaw is another excellent international school in Poland.
 The school follows the National Curriculum of England and Wales, and offers a range of extracurricular activities, including sports, music, and art.
 The school also offers a range of language courses, including English, French, and Spanish.
 The International American School of Warsaw is a bilingual school in Poland that offers an American-style education.
 The school follows the American curriculum, and offers a range of extracurricular activities, including sports, music, and art.
 The school also offers a range of language courses, including English, French, and Spanish.
 The International School of Gdansk is a bilingual school in Poland that offers an American-style education.
 The school follows the American curriculum, and offers a range of extracurricular activities, including sports, music, and art.
-The school also offers a range of language courses, including English, French, and Spanish," wrote an expat with kids at in .
+The school also offers a range of language courses, including English, French, and Spanish," commented one expat when asked about in Poland.

 Other Questions: